Swiss flag concerns over Trump's US tariff hike proposals

 By John Revill

-BERN (Reuters) - Switzerland has raised concerns about plans by incoming U.S. President Donald Trump to hike tariffs and is considering how to respond should his new administration raise trade barriers, the government said on Tuesday.
+BERN (Reuters) - Switzerland said on Tuesday it was concerned by U.S. President-elect Donald Trump's proposals to raise tariffs and is considering how to respond if his new administration does so.

-Trump aims to kick the aggressive trade agenda from his first term into higher gear with across-the-board 10% tariffs on imported goods and even higher levies on imports from China.
+Trump aims to shift the aggressive trade agenda from his first term into higher gear with across-the-board 10% tariffs on imported goods and even higher levies on imports from China.

-"Switzerland is concerned about Donald Trump's announcement to impose additional tariffs on all goods imported in to the U.S." a spokesman for the State Secretariat for Economic Affairs (SECO) said.
+"Switzerland is concerned about Donald Trump's announcement to impose additional tariffs on all goods imported in to the U.S." a spokesman for the Swiss State Secretariat for Economic Affairs (SECO) said on Tuesday.

-SECO said Bern was examining "sensible responses" in the interests of the Swiss economy and seeking discussions with the relevant U.S. authorities, as well as counterparts in Germany, France, and Italy and the European Union on how to respond.
+SECO said Bern was examining "sensible responses" and seeking discussions with the relevant U.S. authorities, as well as counterparts in Germany, France, Italy and the EU.

 SECO did not give details on what responses were being considered, although Switzerland's leeway could be restricted after it scrapped all industrial tariffs this year.